shd101wyy/Yo/DESIGN.md

 We can specify a region to be `safe` by adding `safe` keyword before the block.

-The `safe` region prevent values inside it from having mutable & immutable pointers outside the `safe` region.
+The `safe` region prevent values inside it from having mutable & immutable references outside the `safe` region.

 ```typescript
 safe {